aehlke/tag-it/README.markdown

 ### afterTagRemoved (function, Callback)

 Behaves the same as **beforeTagRemoved** except that it fires after the tag has been removed from the DOM.

+### onTagExists (function, Callback)

+Triggered when attempting to add a tag that has already been added in the widget.
+The callback receives an empty event, and an object containing the properties `existingTag` and `duringInitialization`, since technically you could try to preload duplicate tags during the widget initialization.

+If the **allowDuplicates** option is enabled, this will not be triggered.

+By default it will visually highlight the existing tag, unless you return *false* in your callback.

 ### onTagClicked (function, Callback)